ffzg-erudito/inter-testing-feedback-2018/analyses/analysis-plan.md

 ## H3 to H6

-To test these hypotheses, we also plan to conduct a MANOVA with feedback and interpolated activity as the independent variables and the number of correct answers on the final test and the proportion of chosen intrusive distractors among incorrect answers.
+To test these hypotheses, we also plan to conduct a MANOVA with feedback and interpolated activity as the independent variables and the number of correct answers on the final test and the number of chosen intrusive distractors among incorrect answers.
 In line with the hypotheses, we will be looking at the main effect of feedback on